Five New Positive Cases Of COVID-19 Within Government Schools

 There have been five new positive cases of COVID-19 identified within Government schools.

-One positive case of COVID-19 has been identified in Bishop Fitzgerald Upper Primary School and in St Joseph’s Upper Primary School; and three positive cases of COVID-19 have been identified in Westside School.
+One positive case of COVID-19 has been identified in St Bernard’s Lower Primary School; one positive case of COVID-19 has been identified in St Martin’s School; and three positive cases of COVID-19 have been identified in Bayside School.

 A statement from the Government follows below:

-The Contact Tracing team have been liaising with staff at all 3 educational institutions and the Department of Education and have conducted interviews with all relevant individuals.
-All individuals who are identified as close contacts of the positive cases will be required to self-isolate.
+The Contact Tracing team have been liaising with staff at the three schools and the Department of Education and have conducted interviews with all relevant individuals.
+All individuals who are identified as close contacts of the positive cases will be required to self isolate.

 Close contact is defined as close proximity within an enclosed area for a period of time longer than 15 minutes.